nilason/grass-conda/README.md

   --with-liblas         Include libLAS support, optional, default is no support.
   -u
   --update-conda-stable Update the stable explicit conda requirement file.
 This
-                        is only allowed if conda-requirements-dev.txt is used (with --conda-file), to keep the two files in sync.
+                        is only allowed if conda-requirements-dev-[arm64|x86_64].txt
+                        is used (with --conda-file), to keep the two files in sync.
   -r
   --repackage           Recreate dmg file from previously built app,
                         setting [-o | --dmg-out-dir] is a requirement.